ssteinerx/ssx-twisted-loggingserver/README.rst

 The logging server is run as a daemon process by Twisted, and is invoked as
 follows:

-    twistd --pidfile=loggingserver.pid --logfile=logginserver.log --python=loggingserver.py
+    twistd --pidfile=loggingserver.pid --logfile=loggingserver.log --python=loggingserver.py

 This will tell Twisted to start the logging server by running the loggingserver.py main file.
-It will save the PID of the process in teh loggingserver.pid file and it will log its own messages to the loggingserver.log file.
+It will save the PID of the process in the loggingserver.pid file and it will log its own messages to the loggingserver.log file.
 These are just an example of how to run the logging server, modify as need be for your purposes.